lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Only the acting minion can play action modifiers, while only other Methuselahs’ ready unlocked minions can play reaction cards.
 The effect of an action modifier or a reaction card lasts for the duration of the current action.
 Also remember that the same minion cannot play the same action modifier or reaction card more than once per action.

+#### Non Repeatable Action

+If a minion manages to unlock after they have acted, they can perform another action later in the turn.
+But there are some limitations as to which actions a minion can undertake multiple times:

+- A minion cannot bleed twice in the same turn (see [Bleed](#bleed)).
+- A minion cannot perform two political actions in the same turn (see [Political Action](#political-action)).
+- A minion cannot play the same action card twice in the same turn (see [Action Card](#action-card-or-card-in-play)).
+- A minion cannot use the action provided by a card in play twice in the same turn (see [Performing an Action](#performing-an-action)).

 #### 1. Announce the Action